Flow tools

 Get Incident

 The Get Incident step lets you get current incident information, such as severity, status, impacted services, and the current incident commander and pass it on to other steps in your flow.
+You can also retrieve the value for specified incident properties and add them as outputs.
 This lets you use that information to perform specific incident management or resolution tasks for that incident.
 For example, you could send incident information to external systems like Statuspage to keep stakeholders and customers informed, or change incident details using the Update Incident step to reflect actions performed by resolvers.

 ^ Back to top